willyanbertolino/protocols-api/README.md

 thats return all documents from the collection.

 ## Get single document
 A GET route which requires the id of the document.
-This id is create by mongoDB when the doument is created and has the format _id:631f83b44379f4fdf9a8a36f, so, to get a single document enters,
+This id is create by mongoDB when the document is created and has the format _id:631f83b44379f4fdf9a8a36f, so, to get a single document enters,

 'http://localhost:5000/api/v1/protocols/631f83b44379f4fdf9a8a36f'